C-Ogle/fashion-MNIST_CNN/README.md

 10. Ankle Boot

 The notebook begins by training a simple CNN as a baseline, and then uses this same CNN structure to perform a factorial experiment using a small selection of values for the three parameters listed above.
+This is accomplished using Python's itertools library to generate all possible combinations of the various parameter values specified.
+This results in a total of 12 networks of varying architecture.
 Afterwards, the results of this experiment and the key takeaways are discussed.
 Additionally, a brief explanation of the function of each of these parameters is included for quick reference.